-Major Amendments shall be considered by City Council at a public hearing within twelve months of when a proposal is made.
-A major amendment to the General Plan shall be approved by affirmative vote of at least two-thirds of the City Council.
-It is highly recommended that anyone considering making a Major Amendment contact city staff as soon as possible to begin coordination of the process.
+Major Amendments shall be considered by City Council at the same time and only once per year at a single public hearing and the applications must be submitted within the same year that they are heard by City Council.
+Deadlines for application submittal and review of Major Amendments will be posted on the City's website.
+It is highly recommended that anyone considering making a Major Amendment contact City staff as soon as possible to begin coordination of the process.